TencentAILabHealthcare/PALM/README.md

 After the running, the artificial antibody will be saved in the `../Result_seq2seq_gen/datasplit/CoV_AbDab-Seq2seq-Evaluate-Common/XXXX_XXXXXX/result.csv`.

 ### 5. Evaluate artificial antibodies
 After generating antibodies, A2binder can be used to evaluate the affinity probability or affinity of the generated antibodies.
-Before evaluating, please copy the path of A2binder `../Result_cov_adbab/checkpoints/BERT-Finetunning-Antibody-Binding-common-abdab/XXXX_XXXXXX` to "discriminator_resume" and "antibody_tokenizer_dir" in the `bert_eval_generation.json` and change the "data_dir" to `../Result_seq2seq_gen/datasplit/CoV_AbDab-Seq2seq-Evaluate-Common/XXXX_XXXXXX/result.csv`
+Before evaluating, please copy the **absolute path** of A2binder `../Result_cov_adbab/checkpoints/BERT-Finetunning-Antibody-Binding-common-abdab/XXXX_XXXXXX` to "discriminator_resume", replace the "heavy_dir" using `../Result_covid_heavy/checkpoints/BERT-Beta-Pretrain-common-MAA-NGPUs/XXXX_XXXXXX`, replace the "light_dir"  using `../Result_covid_light/checkpoints/BERT-Beta-Pretrain-common-MAA-NGPUs/XXXX_XXXXXX`, and replace "antibody_tokenizer_dir" to `../Result_covid_heavy/checkpoints/BERT-Beta-Pretrain-common-MAA-NGPUs/XXXX_XXXXXX`  in the `bert_eval_generation.json` and change the "data_dir" to `../Result_seq2seq_gen/datasplit/CoV_AbDab-Seq2seq-Evaluate-Common/XXXX_XXXXXX/result.csv`.
+The above path needs to be an absolute path.

 The evalation command for PALM is:
 ```bash